doke05c/Tetris-BootlegJigsaw/README.md

 5/29/22:

 David: I modified move() so that only moves that are called when down key is pressed give points.
 This feature will make way for tick(), which will move() the Piece according to a set timer and not add points.
+Added a way to store a second Piece for gameplay convenience purposes.